We Help the Disabled Get the Individual and Group Disability Insurance Benefits they Deserve

 If you were injured or developed an illness and are unable to work full or part-time your disability insurance policy is hopefully going to be there to help you, right?
 Not always.
+Speaking with an Illinois disability attorney will help you get answers.

 Few beneficiaries realize how difficult it is to claim disability benefits in Illinois.
 Thousands of people in Illinois are currently disabled and unable to work.
 In many cases, these people thought their employer-sponsored group disability plans would cover their disabilities, but they are currently having trouble obtaining the benefits to which they are entitled.